approov/quickstart-xamarin-httpclient/SHAPES-EXAMPLE.md

 ```

 At the time of writing this README there is a bug in the latest version of `Xamarin.Forms` (Version="4.7.0.1080") where [building fails de to problems with AndroidManifest file](https://github.com/xamarin/Xamarin.Forms/issues/11233).
 Please follow the solution in the bug report to build the `ShapesApp` apk file or use the provided `Xamarin.Forms` package version (Version="4.5.0.356").
+Please, also note if you are using an Android device, you might not connect to the `shapes.approov.io` endpoint unless you [Disable the expired DST Root CA X3](https://community.letsencrypt.org/t/solution-to-xamarin-forms-android-certificate-verify-failed/161256) in the Android Certificate settings.

 ## RUNNING THE SHAPES APP WITH APPROOV